-The best way to gauge how your mission or vision statement is resonating is to workshop it with your board, ask feedback from loyal donors, and get inspiration to switch it up from other nonprofit vision statement examples.
+The best way to gauge a good mission statement is to brainstorm with your nonprofit board members, ask for feedback from loyal donors, and get inspiration to switch it up from other nonprofit vision statement examples.

-While all mission statements should answer the essential questions—why you exist, how you incite change, and whom you serve—there isn’t a step-by-step formula to crafting a killer nonprofit mission statement.
-Study your own mission statement and assess whether it is doing its job.
-Then invest the time and effort to make it hard to forget.
+While all mission statements should answer the essential questions—why you exist, how you incite change, and whom you serve—there isn’t a step-by-step formula to getting a nonprofit mission statement right.
+Study your mission statement and assess whether it does its job.
+Then, invest the time and effort to make it hard to forget.

 Subscribe to the Classy Blog

 Get the latest fundraising tips, trends, and ideas in your inbox.

 Thank you for subscribing